ssfsx17/sky-islands/readable.md

 **Great Elemental Ground**:

+  - Technique
+  - 2 AP
   - 8 energy
-  - 2 Action Points
   - Type: 5 side-connected pieces of 5-foot-square ground areas
-  - As Elemental Ground, except as noted here.
+  - As *Elemental Ground*, except as noted here.
 If the first piece of elemental ground is in thin air attached to ground, then the other four pieces can extend therefrom.

 **Discharging Elemental Rapid-Fire**

+  - Technique
+  - 2 AP
+  - Discharging

 #### Rating 30

 **Great Elemental Ball**

+  - Technique
+  - 2 AP

 #### Rating 35

 **Charged Elemental Storm**:

+  - Technique
+  - 2 AP
   - 15 energy
-  - 2 Action Points
-  - As Elemental Storm, except as noted here.
+  - As *Elemental Storm*, except as noted here.
 You gain an elemental charge for each enemy whom you caused more than 1 damage to.

 ### Hexenkraft Techs